JBLarpan/simple-Azure-CICD-git-action-/README.md

   - secrets.AZURE_SUBSCRIPTION (subscription id from azure portal)
   - secrets.SERVER_PASSWORD (server password for the linux admin user)

- Note: while updating simpleliux bicep file, need to change the password cause in runtime the password will override with secrets.SERVER_PASSWORD
+ Note: while updating simpleliux bicep file, need notto change the password cause in runtime the password will override with secrets.SERVER_PASSWORD